NovoNordisk-OpenSource/decentralized-tech-radar/docs/user_docs/quickstart.md

 # Installation and setup
 To install the program:
-- Go to the latest release on the repository and download the version that fits your operating system.
+- Go to the latest release on the [repository](https://github.com/NovoNordisk-OpenSource/decentralized-tech-radar/releases) for this program, and download the version that fits your operating system.
 - Extract the contents of the downloaded folder into the directory on the computer where you would like it to be.
 You should now have a directory containing the following file tree:
 ```
 Directory/